When It Rain It Pours Meaning

 When faced with multiple problems, it's easy to feel overwhelmed.
 Instead of trying to solve everything at once, break down each problem into smaller, more manageable steps.
 This can make the overall situation feel less daunting and more achievable.

-For example, if you're facing financial difficulties, start by creating a budget and identifying areas where you can cut expenses.
+Here's one way to look at it: if you're facing financial difficulties, start by creating a budget and identifying areas where you can cut expenses.
 Then, focus on exploring new income opportunities or seeking financial assistance.
 By tackling one step at a time, you can gradually work your way towards a solution.

 Prioritize Self-Care and Well-being